Is it a Kulani?

 According to doctors, having a swollen lymph node or kulani is not a bad thing.
 In fact, they say that it’s a good indication that our body is doing its job in fighting off infection.

 The most common reason why someone develops kulani is that they have an existing infection.
-Usually, it’s an upper respiratory infection that will resolve in 10 to 14 days.
+Usually, the site of the swollen lymph node gives the clue as to where the infection maybe.
 As you get better, the swollen lymph node will eventually go away.
 Within a few weeks, you can expect them to go away completely.

 Other infections that can cause swollen lymph nodes are: